a432511/breadwallet/README.md

 [BIP32](https://github.com/vertcoin/bips/blob/master/bip-0032.mediawiki)
 deterministic vertcoin wallet for iOS

-breadwallet is designed to be the simplest, easiest and most secure vertcoin wallet on any platform
+vertlet is designed to be the simplest, easiest and most secure vertcoin wallet on any platform

-breadwallet is the first true vertcoin wallet for iOS, where you hold your money right on your own device without relying on any third party service
+vertlet is the first true vertcoin wallet for iOS, where you hold your money right on your own device without relying on any third party service

 ![screenshot1](/images/screenshot1.jpg)